Eldoofus/scidustrymod/README.md

     A small container,
     Randomiser that randomly switches between copper and lead, Universal Item masks - sk7725,
-    And Power Logic Gates - sk7725,
+    And Power Logic Gates - sk7725.
+    Many Sprites by KK6